 I adapt my trauma therapy approach to each individual and it is always underpinned by an understanding of the importance of increasing safety, connection and awareness of present reality.
-For some people it's important to take things really slowly and gently, whereas others might feel more inclined to approach processing specific traumatic events.
+For some people it's important to take things really slowly and gently, whereas others might feel more inclined to approach processing specific traumatic events more quickly.
 Many people are surprised (and relieved) to discover that trauma counselling doesn't necessarily depend on them retelling their story in any detail.
 There are other ways that we can work, the priority being to help people (and their nervous systems) adapt to the reality that the trauma is over and in the past, make sense of their experience, and discover how life can get easier (or even have the potential to be enjoyable!).
 If people do choose to work through individual events, then this is approached in a safe way designed to make it manageable and potentially empowering, rather than overwhelming.

 Please see my website for more information.